wgy1027/postFireSeverityAssessment/englishPronunciation.md

 Common spellings of phoneme /k/ are:
 - Letter c in word-initial, as in cat[khæt], and also within a word, as in fact[fæk˺t].
-- Letter k in word-initial, as in keep[ki:p], and also within a word, as in like[laɪk].
+- Letter k in word-initial, as in keep[kip], and also within a word, as in like[laɪk].
 - Combinations ck and ch, as in black[bæk] and school[sku:l].
 - Combination qu, as in quiet[khwaɪət].
 - Letter x, as in six[sɪks].